 The Carbon Footprint of the Digital Age

-While we typically think that our atmosphere is being damaged by burning fossil fuels, vehicle, and factory pollutants, While we are not taking into our consideration the damage being caused by the digital age.
-Every day emails, tweets, Facebook “Likes”, video, and music streaming, online browsing and shopping also causes damage to the atmosphere.
+While we typically think that our atmosphere is being damaged by burning fossil fuels, vehicles, and factory pollutants, we are not taking into consideration the damage being caused by the digital age.
+Every day emails, tweets, Facebook “Likes”, video, and music streaming, online browsing, and shopping also cause damage to the atmosphere.

 Huge amounts of CO2 emissions are created each time use our computers and digital devices, and while we can take a proactive stance and make a conscious decision to try and reduce our own carbon footprint there are some actions that are beyond our individual control.